PaulJPhilp/buddy/docs/CustomChatApp_Guide.md

 # Building a Customized Chat Application

-This guide explains how to build a modern, customizable chat application using React, TypeScript, and Zustand.
+This guide explains how to build a modern, customizable chat application using React, TypeScript, and XState.
 Our implementation focuses on modularity, maintainability, and extensibility.

+## Core Concepts

+1.  **Component-Based Architecture**: Modular and reusable components
+2.  **Configuration-Driven**: Chat apps defined by JSON
+3.  **Effect-TS Integration**: Robust async and state management
+4.  **State Management**: XState store for centralized state
+5.  **Reactive UI**: Hooks for reactive state updates
+6.  **Custom Styling**: Tailwind CSS for custom themes

+## State Management

+The XState store manages all application state:

+*   **Chat Sessions**: Active, inactive, and new sessions

 ## Architecture Overview

 The chat application is built with the following key components:

-1. **State Management**: Zustand store for centralized state
+1. **State Management**: XState store for centralized state
 2. **UI Components**: React components with TypeScript
 3. **Layout**: Tailwind CSS v4 for styling
 4. **File Handling**: Support for attachments